Fire Force (Rhodesia): Arrival on target

-Usually, the G-Car sticks were positioned in areas where the enemy would most likely run through (often a riverbed or dry "donga"), where there was more vegetation, therefore attempting to surround or cut off enemy movement.
-If there was a hill or ridge that gave outstanding observation, then more than one stick might be placed there.
-Sometimes G-car sticks would form the main sweep line immediately after they were deployed instead of the Paras, depending on the circumstances at hand.
+Usually, the G-Car sticks were positioned in areas where the enemy would most likely traverse (often a riverbed or dry "donga"), where there was more vegetation, thereby attempting to surround or cut off enemy movement.
+If there was a hill or ridge that gave sweeping observation, more than one stick might be placed there.
+Sometimes, G-car sticks would form the main sweep line immediately after they were deployed instead of the paratroopers, depending on the circumstances at hand.
 The G-Cars would make dummy landings to confuse the enemy while placing men in cut-off or stop positions.

-Whilst the K-Car was looking for or engaging the enemy, the commander also had to decide on where to drop the Para-sticks and direct any strikes by the Lynx.
-The Lynx usually initiated the attack.
-The Drop Zone (DZ) position was of course dictated by the enemy's own position, and the terrain, but often there would be no clear DZ nearby, in which case the Para-sticks would be dropped a mile or so away to be picked up and repositioned by the G-Cars.
-Usually, the Para-sticks were dropped as close as possible, which resulted on numerous occasions with the Paras being fired at whilst floating down for a few seconds (drop heights normally varied from about 400 ft to 600 feet).
+Whilst the K-Car was looking for or engaging the enemy, the commander also had to decide on where to drop the para-sticks and direct any strikes by the Lynx, which usually initiated the attack.
+The drop zone (DZ) position was typically dictated by the enemy's own position and the terrain, but often there would be no clear DZ nearby, in which case the para-sticks would be dropped a mile or so away to be picked up and re-positioned by the G-Cars.
+Usually, the para-sticks were dropped as close as possible, which resulted in numerous occasions where the Paras were being fired at whilst floating down for a few seconds.
+The drop heights normally varied from about 400 ft to 600 feet.
 This firing was always ineffective, as no troops were ever hit.
-There was also a great variation on the dropping patterns of these sticks, as sometimes they were all dropped at once, sometimes individually, or any combination thereof.
+There was also a great variation on the dropping patterns of these sticks: sometimes they were all dropped at once, sometimes individually, or any combination thereof.